30 Days of Night: Dark Days

 30 Days of Night: Dark Days is a 2010 American horror film based on the comic book miniseries of the same name.
 It was directed by and written by Ben Ketai, alongside co-writer Steve Niles.
-It is the fourth installment of the 30 Days of Night franchise, and serves as the sequel to the 2007 film.
-Set chronologically after the first film, it also takes place after the two miniseries Blood Trails and Dust to Dust as well.
+It is the second installment of the 30 Days of Night franchise, and serves as the sequel to the 2007 film.
+Set chronologically after the first film, it also takes place after the two television miniseries Blood Trails and Dust to Dust as well.